regevbr/json-expression-eval/README.md

 The module is strictly typed, ensuring that passed expressions are 100% valid at compile time.

-This module is especially useful if you need to serialize complex expressions (to be saved in DB for example)
+This module is especially useful if you need to serialize complex expressions (to be saved in a DB for example)

 ## Installation
 ```sh